MurrayPHN/phn-exchange-docs/docs/general/overview.md

 # PHN Exchange Overview

-PHN Exchange is an innovative population health knowledge managment system that’s designed to support, influence and improve health outcomes.
+PHN Exchange is an innovative population health knowledge management system that’s designed to support, influence and improve health outcomes.

 Gathering data from multiple sources, PHN Exchange presents a customisable view for PHN staff, health planners, and health providers to use in a multitude of ways to better inform decision making.